fzi-forschungszentrum-informatik/P3IV/README.md

 ### Required Dependencies

 P3IV is designed to operate on top of Lanelet2 maps.
-Hence, the build procedure and dependencies of Lanelet2 apply to P3IV.
+Hence, the build procedure and [dependencies of Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/README.md#dependencies) apply to P3IV.

-Other required dependencies are
+Further dependencies other than those for Lanelet2 are
  * `Pybind11`
  * Several python packages stored in `requirements.txt`